MarketBullets®

 The U.S. Dollar Index is heavily weighted toward European currencies.
 The Chinese Yuan should be followed alongside the Dollar Index for a more complete assessment of Dollar value in the world. (see below)

-Comment as of Wednesday, September 10, 2025 - Pre-Dawn:
+Comment as of Wednesday, October 15, 2025

 The big-picture Yuan chart displays a long term rising Yuan per Dollar value (Weaker Yuan) back to 2014-15 during which the Chinese exercised a series of devaluations of their currency in an attempt to increase exports and move toward a market-oriented economy, a move that ultimately proved to be correct.
+The current dynamic of the Chinese currency is in a challenge to the reserve currency status of the U.S. Dollar.

 * The above chart is a “dollar chart”, showing Yuan per US Dollar.
 A rising price indicates more Yuan per Dollar hence a less expensive Yuan.